4d/docs/website/translated_docs/es/Concepts/classes.md

 | ---------- | ------ | -- | ------------- |
 | Resultado  | objeto | <- | Objeto actual |

 The `This` keyword returns a reference to the currently processed object.
-In 4D, it can be used in [different contexts](https://doc.4d.com/4Dv19/help/command/page1470.html).
+En 4D, se puede utilizar en [contextos diferentes](https://doc.4d.com/4Dv19/help/command/page1470.html).

 In most cases, the value of `This` is determined by how a function is called.
 No se puede definir por asignación durante la ejecución, y puede ser diferente cada vez que se llame a la función.